paran01c/Algorithm-Study/I/Karatsuba-Multiplication/README.md

   - 'k' for Karatsuba multiplication (it is case sensitive)

 *Karatsuba method implemented*
-*not at max eficiency need to implement array division*
+*not at max eficiency need to implement array subtraction*